Profile Picture

 about

-Prior to academia, I founded a startup providing software and machine learning translation solutions for large firms.
+Prior to academia, I founded a startup providing software and machine-learning translation solutions for enterprise clients.
 I also spent years in M&A, where I led numerous projects in technological sectors such as advanced water treatment technologies, biotech, energy generation, and materials science.

 I will be on the job market during the 2025-2026 academic year.